svenvdpost/natural-computing/README.md

 Welcome!
 This repository contains the source code for running a hunter-prey boid simulation, combined with a genetic algorithm.

 ## Running the code
 The code can be run by simply running the Simulation.py file.
-In this file there are several parameters, these parameters can be changed to obtain different simulation results.
-For a sample run, you don't need to change the variables in the code, you can just run Simulation.py.
+In this file there are several parameters given, these parameters can be changed to obtain different simulation results, but for a sample run, you don't need to change any of the parameters.

 ## Screenshot of the simulation